steven004/pytest_oot/README.rst

         ''')

+Note: each line of the code strings in the checks functions can be a step in test_*.oot file.

 Hooks
 -----

-pytest-oot is to support multiple hooks for operator, logs, and options next.
+pytest-oot is to support multiple hooks for operator, logs, and options, refer to test_steps.
 Please send mails to steven004@gmail.com if you have any comments or suggestions